KuasaSemi/aquarius-docs/docs/tutorial-extras/pn-junction.md

 <p align="center">
   <img src="/img/tutorial-extras/pn-junction/image48.png"/>
 </p>
 7. The log of the simulation can be viewed in the window that opens.
 Close the window and **save** it.
 This simulation has created the .res file for visualization which is done in the next session.
-Make sure all the .res file is in the same folder as .sol and .sdm files.
+Make sure the .res file is in the same folder as .sol and .sdm files.
 <p align="center">
   <img src="/img/tutorial-extras/pn-junction/image34.png"/>
 </p>